 American Laser Study Club (ALSC) was founded by Peter Vitruk, PhD, MInstP, CPhys, DABLS to promote science-based laser dentistry, surgery and safety education.
 The ALSC is proud of its curriculum and its distinguished membership, including our honorary members Gordon J. Christensen, DDS, MSD, PhD and Rella P. Christensen, RDH, PhD, world renowned leaders in dental product research and education, who welcomed ALSC’s mission: “Peter, we congratulate you on starting a laser study club.
 It is greatly needed, and you are the man to do it.”
 Other Honorary Members of the ALSC are Charles M. Cobb, DDS, MS, PhD, Professor Emeritus, Department of Periodontics, School of Dentistry, University of Missouri-Kansas City; and C. Kumar N. Patel, PhD, MS, the Inventor of the CO2 Laser; Recipient of National Medal of Science (1996); Member of US National Inventors Hall of Fame 2012; Professor Emeritus, UCLA.

 Karen Wuertz, DDS, PA, DABLS

-Dr. Karen Wuertz is a Diplomate of the American Board of Craniofacial Dental Sleep Medicine, a Diplomate of the American Board of Laser Surgery and a Fellow in the American Academy of Craniofacial Pain.
+Dr. Karen Wuertz is a Diplomate of the American Board of Craniofacial Dental Sleep Medicine and a Fellow in the American Academy of Craniofacial Pain.
 Dr. Wuertz is passionate about treating and coordinating care for patients as it relates to oral restrictions, oral function, and airway management during Sleep.
 She is an Assistant Adjunct Professor, UNC School of Dentistry, Chapel Hill.
 Dr. Wuertz maintains active dental licensures in Virginia, North Carolina, and Texas.